How To Plan A Trip On Google Maps (2026 Update)

 Take advantage of the vast road trip info available on the internet to plan routes and add road trip stops.

-Whether you’re going for the quirky, quaint, historic, or majestic, you’ll have a plethora of online guidance.
-Here are just a few examples:
+Whether you’re going for the quirky, quaint, historic, or majestic, you’ll have a plethora of online guidance options.
+Here are a few examples:

 After you’ve created a route, click on Send directions to your phone if you’re on a computer.
 Depending on your settings, you’ll get options to send it to your smartphone number or your email address.